Ethical Quantum Computing: A Roadmap: Quantum Ethics and Ethical Algorithms

 \subsubsection{Computability and complexity}

 Computability questions for the ethics of quantum computing require two questions to be asked: (i) is the proposed ethically constrained quantum computation computable?
-That is, it is it even a type of computation that is possible for a quantum computer?; and (ii) is the computation efficient or ethically feasible given resource constraints?
+That is: is it even a type of computation that is possible for a quantum computer?; and (ii) is the computation efficient or ethically feasible given resource constraints?
 For example, imposing particular ethical constraints on the unitary evolution of an algorithm may increase the resources required to undertake the computation.
 Relatedly, as discussed below, ethical constraints can sometimes be considered as restricting the subspaces $\mathcal{H}_i$ of $\mathcal{H}$ within which $\ketpsi$ is permitted to lie or evolve within.
 Other considerations we group within computability include the degree of certainty or precision required of a quantum computation, that is, do ethical criteria impose unrealistic levels of precision on measurement or state reconstruction which would render such ethical constraints on the computation infeasible?
 Additionally, the complexity classes of certain quantum computations (see \cite{aaronson_quantum_2013}) is an important characteristic for assessing their feasibility.
+Indeed some authors regard complexity as in practice a more relevant property of algorithmic architecture than computability per see (see Lloyd \cite{lloyd_turing_2012} for example).
 This is because the computation may be outside the bounds of what is tractable for even a quantum computer or, more practically, the complexity specifications help give an indication of the resources required to actually undertake the computation in an ethically constrained manner.